 The purpose of an alternative loan is to supplement a student's financial aid package.
 Alternative loans are not federally endorsed or guaranteed, but they generally must be certified by the office of financial aid at Notre Dame.
 An alternative loan cannot exceed your cost of attendance (financial aid budget) minus all other financial aid.

 Alternative loans should be a last resort and used only when all other resources have been explored or for students whose enrollment circumstances prevent them from being considered for Federal Direct Subsidized/Unsubsidized, Parent PLUS or Grad PLUS loans.
-If you have not done so already, we advise you to consider other financial aid and/or federal loans.
+Student who are not eligible for federal student aid based on their citizenship status (such as F-1 or work visa holders) may wish to explore this option as well.
+If you have not done so already, we advise you to consider other financial aid and/or federal loans first.
 For more information, visit www.ed.gov/finaid.

 You are encouraged to research the loan product that is best for you by checking details on lender websites and by contacting the lender's customer service department with questions.
 The Project on Student Debt offers advice for students searching for alternative loans.
 More information about private student loans is also available on the finaid.org website.